-4.1.14 Fuentealba.
-The question is: Is there any hope to get a relatively accurate kinetic-energy functional?
+(4.1.14) Fuentealba: The question is: Is there any hope to get a relatively accurate kinetic-energy functional?
 It must be highly nonlocal.
 Machine learning (ML) may help.

-4.1.15 Trickey.
-Apropos ML and orbital-free DFT, a warning is in order about good answers for bad reasons.
-There have been
+(4.1.15) Trickey: Apropos ML and orbital-free DFT, a warning is in order about good answers for bad reasons.
+There have been several instances of machine-learning manuscripts that purported to provide a kinetic-energy density functional (KEDF) but the functional dependence on the density $\rho$ was such that ordinary uniform scaling of $T{\rm s}[\rho]$ was violated.

-4.1.16 Carter.
-Orbital-free DFT simulations that utilize existing nonlocal KEDFs are already quite accurate for a number of properties of solid and liquid main-group metals549 - see, for example, an orbital-free DFT MD study of the dynamics of liquid tin in ref.
-550 using our open-source orbital-free DFT code PROFESS $3.0.^{551}$ These nonlocal KEDFs - see ref.
-552 for a software library - are successful for such nearly-free electron-like systems because they are directly derived from the physics of the perturbed free-electron gas (the Lindhard function); for recent analysis, see ref.
-553 and 554.
+(4.1.16) Carter: Orbital-free DFT simulations that utilize existing nonlocal KEDFs are already quite accurate for a number of properties of solid and liquid main-group metals - see, for example, an orbital-free DFT MD study of the dynamics of liquid tin in ref.
+548 using our open-source orbital-free DFT code PROFESS 3.0.
+These nonlocal KEDFs - see ref.
+550 for a software library - are successful for such nearly-free electron-like systems because they are directly derived from the physics of the perturbed free-electron gas (the Lindhard function); for recent analysis, see refs.
+551 and 552.

-The real challenge is to develop KEDFs that can describe molecules and transition metals (similar problems will exist for fblock elements).
+The real challenge is to develop KEDFs that can describe molecules and transition metals (similar problems will exist for f-block elements).
 The inherent angular momentum dependence of the electron distributions - captured by orbitals but not by densities - makes KEDF development for far-from-uniform densities truly a grand challenge.
 Self-consistent all-electron calculations, without pseudopotentials/effective core potentials, are also a huge challenge due to the same issues.
-We have shown how difficult this is to accomplish in several papers, where we can achieve small wins but easily break our models as well; see, for example, ref.
-555-559, as I believe strongly - as discussed later in contribution (4.4.4) - in the value of publishing failures to gain insight into how to advance the field.
+We have shown how difficult this is to accomplish in several papers, where we can achieve small wins but easily break our models as well; see, for example, refs.
+553-557, as I believe strongly - as discussed later in contribution (4.4.4) - in the value of publishing failures to gain insight into how to advance the field.

-4.1.17 Trickey.
-We too have been working on orbital-free DFT with emphasis on one-point KEDFs designed to satisfy constraints.
-One can get surprisingly good forces from those, but at the cost (so far) of inaccurate (too high) energies.^{560,561} An oft-ignored requirement on KEDFs is their N-representability; see Ayers and Liu.562 See the preceding remarks by Carter about nonlocal functionals.
+(4.1.17) Trickey: We too have been working on orbital-free DFT with emphasis on one-point KEDFs designed to satisfy constraints.
+One can get surprisingly good forces from those, but at the cost (so far) of inaccurate (too high) energies. $^{558,559}$ An oft-ignored requirement on KEDFs is their N-representability; see Ayers and Liu $^{560}$ .
+See the preceding remarks by Carter about non-local functionals.
 Also note her remark about local pseudopotentials.
 It may be that orbital-free DFT is forced into all-electron calculations of a modified projected-augmented wave (PAW) type.

 A crucial point for the orbital-free DFT agenda that often goes undiscussed is to get rid of the orbital dependence in DFAs.
-This is the antithesis of much of the activity in the quantum chemistry community, as much of the discussion in this roundtable confirms.
-We have made considerable progress on de-orbitalization of meta-GGA DFAs^{542,543,563} by inclusion of a dimensionless $\nabla^2 \rho$ dependence, though the success of that approach is quite dependent upon the numerical stability of the parent meta-GGA DFA.
+This is the antithesis of much of the activity in the quantum chemistry community, as much of the discussion in this round table confirms.
+We have made considerable progress on de-orbitalization of meta-GGA DFAs $^{540,541,561}$ by inclusion of a dimensionless $\nabla^2\rho$ dependence, though the success of that approach is quite dependent upon the numerical stability of the parent meta-GGA DFA.

-4.1.18 Carter.
-We also did some work on single-point KEDFs, based on pointwise kinetic energy density and ELF analyses, emphasizing approaches that enable self-consistent calculations.^{564,565} Most single-point GGA KEDFs are unable to converge densities self-consistently, with the VT84F KEDF of Trickey et al. being a notable exception,^{560,561,564} rendering most of them impractical for most applications.
+(4.1.18) Carter: We also did some work on single-point KEDFs, based on pointwise kinetic energy density and ELF analyses, emphasizing approaches that enable self-consistent calculations.
+Most single-point GGA KEDFs are unable to converge densities self-consistently, with the VT84F KEDF of Trickey et al. being a notable exception, 558,559,562 rendering most of them impractical for most applications.